RamitRoshan/reactjs-frontend/notes/Interview-Ques.md

 Q13).
 How to update  the state in the parent component from child component ?

 - React is passong data in one way i.e from parent component  -> child component. but to pass from child component -> parent component we have to create data in parent component 1st then we can inherit it to child component.

+Q14).
+How to optimize performance in reactjs ?
 # Questions:

 ```